ForBestClients/docker/README.md

 ```

 ## Setup
-1. Clone repository you want to work with to `./src` folder
+1. Clone repository you want to work with to `./src` folder.
+Use `./src/app` for grandus backend and `./src/sync` for synchornization
 2. Create `.env` file
 ```bash
 cp .env-example .env